NETPark – The North East Technology Park

 The Universities of Durham, Newcastle, Northumbria, Sunderland and Teesside are all within a 30 minute drive.
 NETPark harnesses the strengths of these respected institutions in a central location and is founded on fast-track access to their world-class research and teaching facilities.

 Companies on the Park

-Kromek, which produces cutting-edge imaging technology for the security, medical and industrial sectors and was the first occupant of the NETPark Incubator facility in 2005, has grown at such a pace that it moved into its own purpose-designed headquarters building on NETPark in the summer of 2010.
+Kromek, which produces cutting-edge imaging technology for the security, medical and industrial sectors and was the first occupant of the NETPark Incubator facility in 2005, has grown at such a pace that it moved into its own purpose-designed headquarters building on NETPark in 2010.